Do you dream of living off the land and getting in touch with your inner pioneer? If so, farming might be for you!

 Associate’s degree: Many 2-year associate’s degree programs focus on business skills specific to agriculture, farm equipment operation, and animal husbandry.
 These degree programs typically involve hands-on experience.

-Certification: The American Society of Farm Managers and Rural Appraisers offers certification courses on-farm management and agricultural consulting.
-The USDA provides a library of other certification courses.
+Certification: The American Society of Farm Managers and Rural Appraisers (ASFMRA) offers certification courses on-farm management and agricultural consulting.
+The USDA also provides a library of other certification courses.

 Continuing education courses: If you have a degree in another field or would like to supplement your education, you can take continuing education classes either online or in person.
 Schools, cooperative extensions, and government agencies offer a wealth or farm-related courses.
 The USDA maintains a library of supplemental educational resources for prospective farmers.

-According to the USDA, about 25% of farmers are new, with less than ten years of experience.
+According to the USDA, about 25% of all farming businesses are new, with less than ten years of experience.
 If a farm grosses less than $350,000 per year, it qualifies as a small farm by the USDA.

-If you’re considering starting a small farm, you’re in good company.
+If you’re considering starting a farm, you’re in good company.

-Below are a few essential steps to starting a farm.
+Below are a few essential steps to starting a successful farm.

 Create a business plan